 Features of Payoneer

-- Allows transfer only to other Payoneer accounts
+- Allows transfer only to another Payoneer account

-- Can be used as a bank account
+- Payoneer account can be used as a bank account

 - Transfers allowed only for private accounts